 - Double check the URL in your browser before entering information.

-- Forward suspicious messages to [email protected].
+- Forward suspicious messages with full headers (this helps with investigations) to [email protected].

 The best way to protect yourself from phishing is to learn how to recognize it.